Hellion (band)

-Hellion is an American heavy metal band formed in 1982 in Los Angeles, California, United States.
+Hellion is an American heavy metal band formed in Los Angeles in 1982.
 The band's original lineup included Ann Boleyn (vocals), Ray Schenck (guitar), Sean Kelley (drums) and Peyton Tuthill (bass).
 Hellion continues to perform today with different band members.

 History

 Early days

 The band started as a cover group, covering songs by the likes of Ozzy Osbourne, Scorpions and AC/DC.
 The group's first performances (or "Mega-Parties") were held at a mansion in Tujunga, California which was occupied by Ann Boleyn.
 While residing at the mansion, Hellion recorded a homemade demo cassette, which resulted in the band gaining attention in both underground and mainstream music magazines.
 In late 1982, Hellion was approached by Mystic Records, a Hollywood-based punk label, who wanted to include "Nightmares in Daylight" on a compilation album.
 Several weeks prior to the recording session, Peyton Tuthill left the band, citing Ann Boleyn's involvement in the occult arts as his reason.
 Tuthill has since become a minister.
 Following Tuthill's departure, bass player Rik Fox (who was a founding member of W.A.S.P.) was a number of top musicians who auditioned for Hellion, and was invited to return for a second round of auditions.
 A few days later, however, Fox, was offered a gig with Steeler.
 At the last minute Brian West of London, who had played in the Seattle-based band, Power Program, with Ann Boleyn, was brought in for the recording session which took place on New Year's Eve.